Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Expert Warning: Avoid 'resume padding' in your final two years.
 Elite committees are trained to spot activities joined solely for the sake of the application.

-Is a Bates degree Worth It?
+Is a Bates Degree Worth It?

 Getting into Bates can be a great opportunity for many students.
 It is a prestigious institution known for its strong programs.
 However, whether it is worth it depends on your personal and academic goals, as well as your financial situation.
 Bates offers a rigorous academic environment and access to cutting-edge research, but it may not be the best fit for everyone.
 It's important to consider factors such as cost, location, and specific academic programs when making this decision.
-Please note that the average household income of the admitted students at Bates is $77,800 and unemployment rate is 3.06%.

 How much does a degree from Bates Cost?